 In the same way, patients can adjust their room temperature with a few clicks on the E3 system.
 That smart room integration with the HVAC system platforms helps the facilities team deliver a better patient experience.
 The clinical staff can focus on quality care while the patient can directly access and make room temperature adjustments, request a meal or a pet therapy visit, or handle any number of other patient-controlled and initiated services.

 EMR integrations enable the nurse to assign health education videos specific to the patient’s needs, enhancing engagement and health literacy.
 In addition, through the EMR integration, Sentrics’ digital whiteboard keeps the patient up-to-date on their care plan, care team and labs.
 All while documenting the patient’s pain level and other useful information.

 Taken together, each automated workflow and integration is a step toward a better functioning Experience Ecosystem.
-Ultimately, this means a better patient experience.
-The proof is in the outcomes: Sentrics hospitals’ HCAHPS scores are improving at significantly higher rates than other hospitals in virtually every top-line category.
+Ultimately, this means a better patient experience and better outcomes.
+The proof is in the outcomes: Sentrics hospitals’ HCAHPS survey scores are improving at significantly higher rates than other hospitals in virtually every top-line category.